notfirefox/notfirefox.github.io/docs/linux.md

 ### Configuration

-::: warning WARNING
+::: info INFO
-On Ubuntu the completion system will be enabled globally.
-This will interfere with the configuration that we provide.
-You can disable this behavior using the following command.
+Our configuration enables the Korn shell emulation and takes care of the completion initialization by itself, therefore we will disable the global initialization, that is provided by default.

 ```sh
 echo 'skip_global_compinit=1' > "$HOME"/.zshenv